Internship Program

 Graduation Year: 2026

-Vara is an undergraduate junior from Selangor, Malaysia majoring in Materials Science and Engineering and Applied Math and Statistics with a minor in Energy.
-In addition to working as an SLC intern, Vara does reinforcement learning research with Dr. Edison, develops synthetic biology projects as Vice-President and Treasurer of iGEM, and leads a Design Team for a sutureless mitral valve.
-Vara is passionate about renewable energy and the research aspect of sustainability, and hopes to encourage the connection between academic research and climate technologies at Hopkins.
+Vara Qi Gunananthan, from Selangor, Malaysia, majored in Materials Science and Engineering and Applied Math and Statistics with a minor in Energy.
+In addition to working as an SLC intern, Vara did reinforcement learning research with Dr. Edison, developed synthetic biology projects as Vice-President and Treasurer of iGEM, and led a Design Team for a sutureless mitral valve.
+Vara is passionate about renewable energy and the research aspect of sustainability, and worked to encourage the connection between academic research and climate technologies while at Hopkins.

 Simrin Carlsen